downtown2112/FileProviderMoveExportModes/README.md

 # Issue Enabling MoveToService and ExportToService in iOS11 File Provider

+# Apple Technical Support Update
+Apple responded to my technical service request with no answers at all.
+Their response simply said, "Our engineers have reviewed your request and have determined that this would be best handled as a bug report."

+To their credit, at least they refunded my request.

+However, they did not even answer the part of my question that I was able to determine while waiting for answer.
+That in order to be "enabled" for a copy/move operation, your root level container must be modeled as a FileProviderItem with capabilities defined.

 # Description - (Update: Partially Resolved - see comments at end)
 In iOS10, I have an application that contains both a document provider and file provider.
 My document provider supports all 4 UIDocumentPicker modes....open, import, move and export.